kovyrin/cubiio2/README.md

       - > This error message means that the machine did not execute the "Go Home" program after completing the connection, or the "Go Home" did not complete.<br/><br/>After clicking the "Go Home" button, you will see the laser head move in the x and y directions, and finally stop at the upper right corner of the machine.
     - After some troubleshooting, we've realized, that the machine has two separate sensors to detect if the lid is closed and it refuses to execute any commands if it is not.
       - In my case, the lid was not closed completely on one side (had to push it to the side a little bit for it to close properly).
+  - **No SVG support in iOS app**
+    - [According to the team](https://www.kickstarter.com/projects/cubiio/cubiio-2-laser-cutter-and-metal-engraver-with-autofocus/comments?comment=Q29tbWVudC0zMTAyNzAzNw%3D%3D&reply=Q29tbWVudC0zMTAzNDEzMA%3D%3D), it should be available soon
+      - > The app will support native SVG in 1 or 2 months.
+For now, SVG files can be converted to g-code via Inkscape.
+The following instructions can help you step by step.
+Thank you. <br/><br/>https://cubiio.muherz.com/file_convert_text.html

 ## GCode
   - ### Inkscape